Pvt. Vernon Alton Johnson

 1943.
 No date of discharge is known, but

-he was sent to Ward 1 at the prison.
-He
+when he was released, he was sent to Ward 1 at

 In recalling his time on the hell ship, Vernon

 were 500 of us in the hold.
 You couldn't

 move for 28 days.
 And you didn't sleep.
 Some

 of our guys were thirsty.
 They were

 In the South